CNN Digital

 CNN Motion

-Motion reel of work I currently have the privilege of leading as Art Director for CNN Motion, alongside a multi-talented, international team of designers.
+Motion reel of work I currently lead as Art Director for CNN Motion, alongside a multi-talented, international team of designers.

-CNN’s internal motion graphics team developed an updated brand system for CNN Motion to support a wide range of storytelling across digital platforms.
-We chose the logo font: Poleno (with modified O).
-The goal was a bold and flexible identity that supports different story formats and reflects the depth of CNN’s editorial depth.
+CNN’s internal motion graphics team developed an updated identity for CNN Motion to support a wide range of stories across digital platforms.
+We chose Poleno for the logo, with a modified “O,” as it offered the a bold and flexible vibe.

 Visit our CNN Motion site on cnn.com